bertkdowns/thesis/notes/proposal.proposal.md

 "How can X be improved by Y?"
 -->

-This project aims to answer the following research questions:
+My project aims to answer the following research question:

-*How do Digital Twins evolve traditional modelling and control systems in the Chemical and Process sector?* This involves understanding how existing frameworks such as DEXPI, Modelica, or OPC-UA can be augmented or replaced by Digital Twin systems.

-*How do emerging Machine Learning techniques affect the cost and complexity of developing Digital Twins for legacy industrial systems?* Data-driven techniques have been rigourously analysed for effectiveness in modelling and generalisation.
+*How can a standardised framework minimise the work required to create new Process Digital Twins?*

+In software engineering, *Essential Complexity* , or domain logic, is the "complexity inherent in solving the problem that you are trying to solve" [@farley2021modern]. *Accidental Complexity*, or application logic, refers to the "problems we are forced to solve as a side effect of doing something useful with computers".
+This includes infrastructure, scalibility, security, and data persistence.

+There is a lot of complexity in building a digital twin, including:

+- Creating a model of the process
+- Adapting the models to work in an online context, where they can be continuously retrained
+- Collecting, aggregating, visualising, and storing heterogeneous data in a cohesive fashion
+- Leveraging the digital twin for design optimization, operational decision support, and supervisory control.

+My hypothesis is that much of this is accidental complexity; the domain logic is in the model itself.
+Thus, a standardised Digital Twin framework can implement the application logic, and eliminate the majority of accidental complexity.
+This will enable those building Process digital twins to focus on their model of the system, the essential complexity of the digital twin.

+Machine learning techniques are frequently used to adapt a design-time behavioural model into an online context.
 There is less research into how they are systematically built and deployed, particularly with regard to dynamic systems.
-This involves understanding how ML training and usage could be standardised to work in Process Digital Twins.
+This can be standardised to reduce the accidental complexity in implementing machine learning methods.

+Process digital twins often build on existing frameworks for describing process structure (e.g DEXPI), describing process behaviour (e.g Modelica), and data collection (e.g OPC-UA).
+Linking these is a major source of accidental complexity.
+Building a DT framework that encompasses these standards will minimise the work required to create new Process Digital Twins.

+Because digital twins include bi-directional communication with the physical sytem, they can be viewed as an advanced control system.
+Thus, supervisory control systems will provide a good template for how these various technologies can be linked and function together.

 ## Methodology